kshitizShri929/Bash-Scripting-Programming/Document.md

 #### Step 3: Executing the Script

-Now you have the privileges to execute the script file, You can run the script using any of the mentioned methods:
+Now you have the privileges to execute the script file.
+You can run the script using any of the mentioned methods:

 ```bash
     sh filename.sh